pingcap/docs/ticdc/ticdc-changefeed-config.md

 # schema-registry = "http://localhost:80801/subjects/{subject-name}/versions/{version-number}/schema"

 # Indicates number of encoder thread used when encoding data.
-# NOTE: ignore this field when replicating data to the downstream with type other than MQ.
+# NOTE: ignore this field when the downstream type is not the MQ.
 # encoder-concurrency = 16

 # Indicates if enabling kafka-sink-v2 which uses kafka-go sink library.
-# NOTE: ignore this field when replicating data to the downstream types other than MQ.
+# NOTE: ignore this field when the downstream type is not the MQ.
 # enable-kafka-sink-v2 = false

 # If set only output the updated column.